chrizzy2309/9berylliumcs3/classObjectUML.md

 ## **Design Explanation**
 ### Why did you choose this class?
-### - I chose this class because genshin has become my favorite game to play ever since I started playing and I wanted to include it in this activity
+### - I chose this class because genshin has become my favorite game to play ever since I started playing and I wanted to include it in this activity.
 ### Which property is the most important?
 Why?
+### - For me the most important property is the name because it is the foundation of organizing the different characters.
+Without names it is harder to organize the characters because some have the same weapon type, nation, and element.
 ### Which method is the most useful?
 Why?
+### - The most useful method is showing because without showing the items in the list no one can see the errors and the characters information.